sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Initialize the form

-Next, we want to pass inital values for _price_ and _cleaningFee_.
-For this, we need to get the _cleaningFee_ from listing attributes under the _publicData_ key.
+Next, we want to pass inital values for _price_ and _helmetFee_.
+For this, we need to get the _helmetFee_ from listing attributes under the _publicData_ key.
 Also, because _FieldCurrencyInput_ expects the value to be a Money object, we need to convert the value we get from Marketplace API back to an instance of Money.